praiskup/praiskup.github.io/_posts/2020-08-05-github-push-actions-and-copr.md

         run: copr build praiskup/argparse-manpage-ci rpm/*.src.rpm
 {% endhighlight %}

-This is a simple example (or template) that needs a custom tweaks, namely packages and commands needed to build source RPM.
+This is a simple example (or template) that needs some custom tweaks, namely packages and commands needed to build source RPM.
 But it is indeed [enough in practice][deployment].